livekit/client-sdk-swift/README.md

 }
 ```

+# Thread safety

+Since `VideoView` is a UI component, all operations (read/write properties etc) must be performed from the `main` thread.

+Other core classes can be accessed from any thread.

 # iOS Simulator limitations

-- Currently, `VideoView` does not render on iOS simulator.
+- Currently, `VideoView` will use OpenGL for iOS Simulator.
-- Publishing the camera track is not supported by iOS simulator.
+- Publishing the camera track is not supported by iOS Simulator.

 # ScrollView performance